RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Evaluation-Board/Datasheet/README.md

 The board itself has the RAK4260 as its core, which is a module that utilizes ATSAMR34J18B SiP.
 The high level of integration allows for outstanding performance: Lora TX Power of up to 20&nbsp;dBm.

 The board complies with LoRaWAN 1.0.2 specification, and it also supports LoRa P2P Point-to-Point communication.
-The low power, long-range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, and personal area networks applications such as health/fitness sensors and monitors.
+The low-power, long-range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, and personal area networks applications such as health/fitness sensors and monitors.

 ### Features